 Is this a good option for you?
 A conversion has both advantages and disadvantages that should be carefully considered before you make a decision.
 This calculator estimates the change in total net-worth, at retirement, if you convert your traditional IRA into a Roth IRA.
-It also allows you to compare the impact of future Required Minimum Distributions between these accounts for both the owner and their future beneficiaries.
+This calculator has been updated for the 'SECURE Act of 2019'.

 457 Plan Roth Conversion with Distributions Calculator Definitions

 - Calculation notes

 - This calculator follows the SECURE Act of 2019 Required Minimum Distribution (RMD) rules.
 The SECURE Act of 2019 changed the age that RMDs must begin.
 If you were born after 6/30/1949 your first RMD will for the year you turn 72.
 If you were on or before 6/30/1949 the age remains 70 1/2.
 The SECURE Act did not change how the RMD is calculated; it only changed the age that they start.
 These rules took effect January 1st 2020.

 If you have RMD questions, please consult with your own tax advisor regarding your specific situation.
 If you are under 75 and this RMD is from a 403(b) plan, you may not be required to take distributions on the balance in your account before 1987 until you reach age 75.
 You may need to contact a financial planner or CPA to determine if this exception applies to your RMD.

 IMPORTANT!
 This calculator has been updated for the SECURE Act of 2019.
 However, while the new law is effective as of January 1st, 2020 the IRS has not released procedures for its implementation.
 Future IRS published procedures may have an impact on enforcement and interpretation of the Act.